 - 1. Joseph Pulitzer: A Hungarian-American newspaper publisher, Pulitzer is often credited as one of the pioneers of yellow journalism.
-His newspaper, the New York World, employed sensationalist tactics such as bold headlines, graphic illustrations, and serialized stories to attract readers. - 2.
+His newspaper, the New York World, employed sensationalist tactics such as bold headlines, graphic illustrations, and serialized stories to attract readers.
+However, later in his career, Pulitzer became an advocate for responsible journalism and public service reporting.
+His legacy reflects this shift, as seen in the establishment of the prestigious Pulitzer Prizes to honor excellence in journalism and the arts. - 2.
 William Randolph Hearst: Hearst, a wealthy media magnate and owner of the New York Journal, was a fierce competitor of Pulitzer.
 He embraced sensationalism even more fervently, employing tactics such as "fake news" stories, sensational headlines, and aggressive promotion to outsell his rivals.